betaflight/betaflight/docs/Board - CC3D.md

 The OpenPilot Copter Control 3D aka CC3D is a board more tuned to Acrobatic flying or GPS based auto-piloting.
 It only has one sensor, the MPU6000 SPI based Accelerometer/Gyro.
-It also features a 16mbit SPI based EEPROM chip.
-It has 6 ports labelled as inputs (one pin each) and 6 ports labelled as motor/servo outputs (3 pins each).
+It also features a 16Mbit SPI based EEPROM chip.
+It has 6 ports labeled as inputs (one pin each) and 6 ports labeled as motor/servo outputs (3 pins each).

 If issues are found with this board please report via the [github issue tracker](https://github.com/cleanflight/cleanflight/issues).